ergohaven/journey/content/en/pages/docs/velvet-ui.md

 **Velvet v3 - Ultimate Interface Edition** is a keyboard that reduces the need to move your hand to a minimum with a keywell layout and a trackball under your thumb.
 The curved key placement makes moving your fingers between rows of keys noticeably easier, and the functional trackball, easily accessible under your thumb, nearly eliminates the need to move your hand to the mouse.

-## Trackball
+## Cursor Control

 ![image](/images/velvet-ui/trackball.jpg)

-The Velvet UI trackball has one interesting feature - it can detect user touches.
-In the default layout, briefly touching the trackball will trigger a left mouse button click, and holding your finger on the trackball will activate a special layer with mouse keys.
+The main feature of Velvet UI is a built-in trackball located under the thumb.
+Rotating the trackball moves the mouse cursor and temporarily activates a special layer with mouse keys.

 ![image](/images/velvet-ui/layer.png)

-On the mouse layer there are other keys for working with the mouse cursor: right mouse button (**MB2**), mouse wheel click (**MB3**), left mouse button click (**MB1**) is duplicated on the layer for convenience, there are also keys for switching to scroll (**&mo 5**) and sniper (**&mo 6**) modes.
+The mouse layer contains keys for cursor control: left mouse button (MB1), right mouse button (MB2), middle mouse click (MB3), as well as switching to Scroll mode (&mo 5) and Sniper mode (&mo 6).
-In scroll mode, when you rotate the trackball, instead of moving the cursor, the page scrolls both vertically and horizontally.
+The mouse layer is activated when moving the cursor with the trackball, and if the trackball remains stationary for 500 milliseconds, the layer will automatically turn off.

 {{< video
     autoplay="true"